carlossepulveda/DrawingTool/README.md

 Java 8.

-You can execute the jar file (DrawingTool-1.0.jar) and to specify the input file path (java -jar DrawingTool-1.0.jar someinput.txt) otherwise the input file it will be assumed as "input.txt" after of execution, an output file will be generated.
+You can execute the jar file (DrawingTool-1.0.jar) and to specify the input file path (java -jar DrawingTool-1.0.jar someinput.txt) otherwise the input file it will be assumed as "input.txt".
+After of execution, an output file will be generated.